How drones could reshape cities

 An aerial age

 Already, civilian drones can vary widely in size and complexity.
-They can carry a range of items from high resolution cameras, delivery mechanisms and thermal image technology to speakers and scanners.
-In the public sector, drones are used in disaster response and by the fire service to tackle fires which could endanger firefighters.
+They can carry a range of items from high-resolution cameras, delivery mechanisms, and thermal image technology to speakers and scanners.
+In the public sector, drones are used in disaster response and by the fire service to tackle fires that could endanger firefighters.

 During the coronavirus pandemic, drones have been used by the police to enforce lockdown.
 Drones normally used in agriculture have sprayed disinfectant over cities.
 In the UK, drone delivery trials are taking place to carry medical items to the Isle of Wight.